fetchai/uAgents/docs/booking-demo.md

 ## Restaurant Setup

-We can create the restaurant agent with its corresponding HTTP endpoint.
-We will also make sure that the agent is funded so it is able to register in the `contract almanac`.
+We can create a restaurant agent with its corresponding HTTP endpoint.
+We will also make sure that the agent is funded so it is able to register in the `contract-almanac`.

 ```python